SAP-samples/cap-llm-plugin-samples/samples/rag-quickstart-app/README.md

 ## Getting started

--   Clone this repo.
+1. Clone this repo.
--   Connect to subaccount using cf:
+2. Connect to subaccount using cf:
 ` cf api <subaccount-endpoint>`
 ` cf login`

-- Install node modules using `npm install --save`
+3. Install node modules using `npm install --save`

 ## Hybrid testing

-- Configure the UI to work for hybrid testing:
+1. Configure the UI to work for hybrid testing:

   In the `app/hr-approval-ui/webapp/controller/App.controller.js`, do the following change:

   ```
   sessionStorage.setItem("isDeployedVersion", "false");
   ```

-- Bind the following BTP services to the CAP application:

--  Create HDI container (HANA service instance) and bind it to the CAP pplication as follows:
+2. Create HDI container (HANA service instance) and bind it to the CAP pplication as follows:
     `cf create-service hana hdi-shared rag-quickstart-db`
     `cf create-service-key rag-quickstart-db  SharedDevKey`
     `cds bind -2  rag-quickstart-db:SharedDevKey`

--  Bind the previously created desination service to the CAP application as follows:
+3. Create and bind the destination service to the CAP application as follows (which you would have done in the pre-requisites section):
+    `cf create-service destination lite rag-quick-start-app-destination-service`
     `cf create-service-key rag-quick-start-app-destination-service SharedDevKey`
     `cds bind -2  rag-quick-start-app-destination-service:SharedDevKey`

-- Build the artifacts and deploy to SAP HANA Cloud:
+4. Build the artifacts and deploy to SAP HANA Cloud:

     `cds build --production`
     `cds deploy --to hana:rag-quickstart-db`

 - Build server and run application:
 `cds watch --profile hybrid`